domschrei/mallob/docs/debugging.md

 To diagnose a Mallob run, `grep` in the log files for the following logging output (listed by descending priority):

 * Log lines containing `[ERROR]` **do** indicate undesired behavior, such as an internal crash, an unresponsive node, or a failed assertion.
 Usually, the output of such a line is accompanied by a thread trace file (see next section).
 * Log lines containing `[WARN]` _may_ indicate undesired behavior, such as the main thread getting stuck in a computation for some time or an unexpected message arriving at a process.
+Relevant warnings which should be investigated include watchdog barks (see below) and the rejection of an incoming job, perhaps because its JSON was malformed.
 * Log lines containing `sysstate` should be output each second and provide basic information on the system state, such as the number of entered/parsed/introduced/finished jobs, the global memory usage, and the ratio of busy processes.
 If this `busyratio` is less than 1.000 for multiple seconds in a row, this usually means one of two things: Either not enough demand for resources is present in the system to utilize all processes, or (this is the bad option) something went wrong with Mallob's scheduling leading to some remaining idle processes.
 The latter case needs to be debugged separately, and if you notice this behavior without changing anything about Mallob's scheduling, please contact <dominik.schreiber@kit.edu>.

 ### Thread Trace Files